 Other respiratory conditions

 People who had severe respiratory infections as children may also have a higher risk of COPD.
-A family history of obstructive lung disease can also increase the risk.
+A family history of obstructive lung disease can also

 Those who have had tuberculosis (TB) could also be more at risk, as this disease can cause permanent scarring to the lungs, as well as bronchiectasis and fibrosis (scarring in the lungs).